SahBhumi/SAP-CDS-Learning/09_Analytical_CDS/Readme.md

 - Analytical CDS

 ## Objects
-### 1. UNION
+### 1. Analytical
 - Analytical_Notes.md
-### 2. UNION ALL
-- UNION_ALL_Notes.md

 ## Learning Outcome:
-Understood how UNION and UNION ALL works in CDS Views.
-Difference between UNION and UNION ALL.
+Understood dimension and measure in Analytical CDS.
+How it helps in segregating the code in sections.